Will Smith Player Props: Dodgers vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff is 25th in the league with a collective 7.9 strikeouts per nine innings.
+- The 7.9 strikeouts per nine innings compiled by the Brewers pitching staff ranks 25th in the league.

-- The Brewers have the seventh-ranked team ERA across all league pitching staffs (3.54).
+- The Brewers have a 3.57 team ERA that ranks seventh among all MLB pitching staffs.

-- Brewers pitchers combine to rank 14th in baseball in home runs allowed (39 total, 1.1 per game).
+- Brewers pitchers combine to rank 15th in baseball in home runs surrendered (43 total, 1.2 per game).

-- Peralta (3-2 with a 3.12 ERA and 41 strikeouts in 34 2/3 innings pitched) gets the start for the Brewers, his seventh of the season.
+- Miley (3-1 with a 2.31 ERA and 21 strikeouts in 35 2/3 innings pitched) gets the start for the Brewers, his seventh of the season.

-- In his most recent outing on Wednesday against the Colorado Rockies, the righty went six innings, giving up two earned runs while surrendering seven hits.
+- The lefty's most recent time out came on Thursday against the Colorado Rockies, when he went six innings, surrendering three earned runs while giving up six hits.

+- The 36-year-old has a 2.31 ERA and 5.4 strikeouts per nine innings across six games this season, while allowing a batting average of .233 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.